impostorsguides/impostorsguides.github.io/rbenv/part-2/2-f-6-content.md

 ```
 Here we use a case statement to execute one of several branches of code, based on the different values of our `$shell` var.
 Each branch handles a different shell program.
 We'll look at what happens when the user's shell is `fish`.

-If that's the case, we call the `cat` function, which takes as its input a [heredoc](https://web.archive.org/web/20230501025456/https://tldp.org/LDP/abs/html/here-docs.html){:target="_blank" rel="noopener"} string (a pattern that we previously saw in [the `init.bats` test file](https://github.com/rbenv/rbenv/blob/c4395e58201966d9f90c12bd6b7342e389e7a4cb/test/init.bats#L36){:target="_blank" rel="noopener"}).
+If that's the case, we call the `cat` function, which takes as its input a [heredoc](https://web.archive.org/web/20230501025456/https://tldp.org/LDP/abs/html/here-docs.html){:target="_blank" rel="noopener" } string (a pattern that we previously saw in [the `init.bats` test file](https://github.com/rbenv/rbenv/blob/c4395e58201966d9f90c12bd6b7342e389e7a4cb/test/init.bats#L36){:target="_blank" rel="noopener" }).

 Inside the heredoc is where we begin creating a function named `rbenv`.
-According to [the docs](https://web.archive.org/web/20230320234416/https://fishshell.com/docs/current/cmds/function.html){:target="_blank" rel="noopener"}, in `fish` we begin a function declaration with the `function` keyword.
+According to [the docs](https://web.archive.org/web/20230320234416/https://fishshell.com/docs/current/cmds/function.html){:target="_blank" rel="noopener" }, in `fish` we begin a function declaration with the `function` keyword.

 We're creating a function inside a string because that string will be sent to `stdout`, and later used as input for a call to `eval` in our shell configuration file.
 We do this because `eval` can execute the code we give it (in this case, our `rbenv` function definition).
 Furthermore, it execute that code in such a way that the `rbenv` shell function will actually be available for us to use.

 ## Installing `fish`

 The `fish` shell uses much different syntax than other shells use.
-We can refer back to the [Fish shell docs](https://web.archive.org/web/20220720181625/https://fishshell.com/docs/current/cmds/set.html){:target="_blank" rel="noopener"}, however I can already tell that I'll need to install `fish` on my laptop in order to experiment with its syntax.
+We can refer back to the [Fish shell docs](https://web.archive.org/web/20220720181625/https://fishshell.com/docs/current/cmds/set.html){:target="_blank" rel="noopener" }, however I can already tell that I'll need to install `fish` on my laptop in order to experiment with its syntax.
 For example, in the two lines above, why do we use a "$" sign on line 1, but not on line 2?

 To install `fish`, I'll use the Homebrew package manager: